pratishthasood/lumea_/README.md

 - **Mongoose:** Mongoose provides a straightforward, schema-based solution to model your application data, offering built-in type casting, validation, and query building.
 - **Stripe:** Stripe offers online payment solutions, allowing you to create a secure and reliable website with e-commerce functionality.
 - **Nodemailer:** Nodemailer is a module for Node.js applications that facilitates easy email sending, keeping your users informed and engaged.
-- **Authentication:** Shofy includes features for Google login, user registration, email verification, forgot password, reset password, and profile updates.
+- **Authentication:** lumea includes features for Google login, user registration, email verification, forgot password, reset password, and profile updates.
 - **Redux Toolkit:** Manage state effortlessly with Redux Toolkit, providing a convenient and efficient way to handle state in your application.
 - **RTK Query:** RTK Query is a powerful data fetching and caching tool, ensuring efficient data retrieval for a smoother user experience.
-- **Typescript + Next.js App Directory:** Shofy leverages TypeScript in combination with Next.js, enhancing code reliability and maintainability.
+- **Typescript + Next.js App Directory:** lumea leverages TypeScript in combination with Next.js, enhancing code reliability and maintainability.
 - **Form Validation:** Ensure data accuracy and consistency with form validation capabilities.
 - **Bootstrap 5 (latest Version) Framework:** Bootstrap is a popular HTML, CSS, and JS framework for responsive, mobile-first projects.
-- **Responsive Layout Design:** Shofy is fully responsive across all devices, providing a seamless experience for your customers.
+- **Responsive Layout Design:** lumea is fully responsive across all devices, providing a seamless experience for your customers.
 - **Touch Friendly:** The web application is designed for easy browsing on touch devices, making it accessible to a wide range of users.

 ## Full Features List